serengil/deepface/README.md

 ## Installation [![PyPI](https://img.shields.io/pypi/v/deepface.svg)](https://pypi.org/project/deepface/) [![Conda](https://img.shields.io/conda/vn/conda-forge/deepface.svg)](https://anaconda.org/conda-forge/deepface)

 The easiest way to install deepface is to download it from [`PyPI`](https://pypi.org/project/deepface/).
 It's going to install the library itself and its prerequisites as well.
+If Tensor Flow is already installed, you might need to downgrade tensorflow to 2.12 bc LocallyConnected2D layer is no longer available in TensorFlow 2.x Keras API.

 ```shell
 $ pip install deepface